GkFoxes/Colleges/README.md

 # Colleges
 All the practical work that is associated with programming and IT in the colleges.

-Here everything is collected that is related to the code and IT sphere.
-I hope that this repository will help students, like Polytech and FSPO ITMO, with the delivery of practices and their protection.
 If anything, please contact!

 *(OSIS) - Translit in Russian